CENG501-Projects/CENG501-Spring2022/Project_Kargi/README.md

 Follow these steps to run the main scripts used for analyzing the models.
 1) Download the models weight and place it under the experiments folder (or clone the repository since weights are already under the experiment folder)
+2) Download MS-COCO [[9]](#9) Test set for content images and PainterByNumber [[10]](#10) Test set for style images
-2) Provide the path to the model weights in the main script
+3) Provide the path to the model weights in the main script
-3) Provide path to the content and style folder.
+4) Provide path to the content and style folder.
-4) Run the script with desired iteration number
+5) Run the main python scripts with desired iteration number

+Using a GoogleColab for testing is recommended.